Dunedan/mbp-2016-linux/README.md

 ## Booting

-To boot Linux properly, it's necessary to set `intremap=nosid` as kernel boot parameter.
+To boot Linux version earlier than 4.10 properly, it's necessary to set `intremap=nosid` as kernel boot parameter.
+From 4.10 onwards that's not necessary anymore.

 ## Audio input & output